Youssef-Beltagy/UW-CPP/docs/README.md

 I recommend VSCode because it allows [remote development](https://code.visualstudio.com/docs/remote/ssh).
 You can edit code on a remote machine (Like UWB's Linux lab) and it will feel like you are editing files on you personal computer.
-VSCode is saves a lot of time.
+VSCode saves is a great time-saver.
 You can use the remote development for Windows Subsystem for Linux too.